monk-io/docs/docs/develop/basic-app.md

 Let's see how to create and run a basic app that uses MongoDB and Nginx, entirely from Monk.

-This tutorial requires you to have MonkOS installed locally, which you can do [just like this](get-monk.md).
+This tutorial requires you to have Monk installed locally, which you can do [just like this](../get-started/get-monk.md).

 ## What we're building